buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``command``
     a list of strings (preferred) or single string (discouraged) which specifies the command to be run.
     A list of strings is preferred because it can be used directly as an argv array.
-    Using a single string (with embedded spaces) requires the buildslave to pass the string to :command:`/bin/sh` for interpretation, which raises all sorts of difficult questions about how to escape or interpret shell metacharacters.
+    Using a single string (with embedded spaces) requires the worker to pass the string to :command:`/bin/sh` for interpretation, which raises all sorts of difficult questions about how to escape or interpret shell metacharacters.

     If ``command`` contains nested lists (for example, from a properties substitution), then that list will be flattened before it is executed.